 Speech refers to:

-Language refers to talking and understanding:
+Language refers to speaking and understanding language:

-Knowing and choosing the right words to explain what you mean
+- Knowing and choosing the right words to explain what you mean

-Making sense of what people say
+- Making sense of what people say

 Communication refers to how we interact with others: